pieterjd/pieterjd/README.md

 -->

 - 🔭 I’m currently working on a sideproject during my free time
-- 🌱 -I’m currently learning AEM for the renewal of my certificate- I passed the exam, I'm now a certified Adobe Experience Manager Developer! 🥇🕺
+- 🌱 I’m currently learning AEM for the renewal of my certificate- I passed the exam, I'm now a certified Adobe Experience Manager Developer! 🥇🕺
+- 💬 I'm aiming to speak at more conferences.
+After many attempts, I succeeded to speak at Devoxx Poland 2021 and I will be speaking at Devoxx Belgium 2022!
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...